Otitis Media With Effusion

 Fluid in the middle ear may:

-The body usually reabsorbs the fluid behind the eardrum within weeks.
+The body usually reabsorbs the fluid that is behind the eardrum within weeks.
 As the fluid is reabsorbed, hearing gradually returns to normal.
-If fluid is still present in the middle ear after a few months, or is accompanied by prolonged fever and other symptoms, antibiotic treatment may be necessary.
+If fluid is still present in the middle ear after a few months, or if it is accompanied by prolonged fever and other symptoms, then antibiotic treatment may be needed.

 eMedicineHealth Medical Reference from Healthwise